-[All supplies are linked in the thumbnails at the end of this post.
-To watch the video on YouTube, click HERE.]
+[All supplies are linked to multiple sources in the thumbnails at the end of this post.
+Click HERE to watch the video in HD on YouTube.]

 Creating a background of mixed sentiments is a great way to stretch your sentiment stamps for a new look.
 Here, I mixed several greetings together to form a background... making sure to leave a small gap to add a die cut word afterward.
 This technique is great for mass-producing cards… so I made NINE!
 Most are for teachers for the upcoming year.
 However, you could add a person’s name in the open spot with die cut, sticker or stamped letters.
 Personalized cards are the best!